-- If occupants in an energized vehicle are in imminent danger from fire or other hazards: - Instruct them to jump clear without contacting the vehicle and the ground at the same time. - Tell them to shuffle at least 30 feet away with small steps, keeping both feet together and on the ground at the same time. - Demonstrate the proper procedure from a distance. - If victims are injured, disabled, or otherwise unable to safely exit the vehicle on their own, your incident commander will assess the situation and tell you how to proceed.
+- If occupants in an energized vehicle are in imminent danger from fire or other hazards: - Instruct them to jump clear without contacting the vehicle and the ground at the same time. - Tell them to shuffle at least 30 feet away, keeping both feet close together and on the ground at all times. - Demonstrate the proper procedure from a distance. - If victims are injured, disabled, or otherwise unable to safely exit the vehicle on their own, your incident commander will assess the situation and tell you how to proceed.